Resources for Service-Learning and Mathematics

-- A fairly early article on this topic in Mathematics Teacher describes experiences at Shorter College through a framework of different levels of service and learning interaction developed by Robert Sigmon.
+- A fairly early article on this topic in Mathematics Teacher (also at JSTOR) describes experiences at Shorter College through a framework of different levels of service and learning interaction developed by Robert Sigmon.

 - MAA FOCUS, in its December 2009/January 2010 issue, has an article by Robert Perlis on using service-learning in a large gen-ed course. (text-only)

 - Mathematicians at Seattle University have been exploring these issues

 in the literature for some time.

 - An initial article regarding experience in general education courses appeared in Numeracy, with a subsequent one in the journal Peer Review.
 A couple years later, an analysis of five semesters' worth of teaching this course appeared in PRIMUS.

 - An analysis of service-learning using tutoring in precalculus at the same institution also appeared in the AMS education blog, with a more full paper investigating these outcomes appearing in PRIMUS.
 In this article it is less clear whether some of the mathematical (as opposed to other) benefits were due to the choice of service as tutoring rather than some other service; it also has some worthwhile commentary on mandatory versus optional service-learning.
 For slightly more detail on one of the first offerings, see the RUME 2016 Conference Proceedings.

 - PRIMUS also recently published an evaluation of a more consulting-based project with service components at St. Olaf College.

 - The Journal of Statistics Education published an article a decade ago which is a concise and useful summary from a basic stats course.